mikecebul/taskmanager/TaskManager.React/README.md

 # TaskManager Frontend - React + Vite

 This project is a single-page application built using React and Vite.
 It interacts with the ASP.NET Core API (TaskManger.API), which must be running for this application to function correctly.
+I have a production ready envoronment hosted on Azure.
+View the app at https://salmon-desert-0086f8d10.3.azurestaticapps.net

 ## Features